-You can add Connect IQ features to your watch from Garmin and other providers using the Connect IQ app (garmin.com/connectiqapp).
-You can customize your watch with watch faces, device apps, and data fields.
+You can add Connect IQ apps, data fields, glances, and watch faces to your watch using the Connect IQ store on your watch or phone (garmin.com/connectiqapp).

-Watch Faces: Allow you to customize the appearance of the clock.

-Device Apps: Add interactive features to your watch, such as glances and new outdoor and fitness activity types.

-Data Fields: Allow you to download new data fields that present sensor, activity, and history data in new ways.
+- Watch Faces: Customize the appearance of the clock. - Device Apps: Add interactive features to your watch, such as glances and new outdoor and fitness activity types. - Data Fields: Download new data fields that present sensor, activity, and history data in new ways.
 You can add Connect IQ data fields to built-in features and pages.